Light and Inspiration Appeal

 World-class art in exceptional spaces, for everyone

-On the eve of its 175th anniversary, the RWA is launching an urgent appeal to secure its future and save the galleries from major structural failure.
+Having recently marked our 175th anniversary, we are launching an urgent appeal to secure our future and save the galleries from major structural failure.

 This £3.5 million project will restore the beautiful galleries and welcome spaces and enrich our learning programmes.